MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/ports.md

 When a SQL Server hosts a database from more than one site, each database must use a separate instance of SQL Server.
 Configure each instance with a unique set of ports.

-If you enable a host-based firewall on the SQL server, configure it to allow the correct ports.
-Also configure network firewalls in between computers that communicate with the SQL server.
+If you enable a host-based firewall on the SQL Server, configure it to allow the correct ports.
+Also configure network firewalls in between computers that communicate with the SQL Server.

 For an example of how to configure SQL Server to use a specific port, see [Configure a server to listen on a specific TCP port](/sql/database-engine/configure-windows/configure-a-server-to-listen-on-a-specific-tcp-port).